 — Eric Weiner, author of The Socrates Express

 David Fideler is a writer, philosopher, and the editor of the Stoic Insights website.
-Born in the United States, he currently lives in Sarajevo with his wife and son, where he still enjoys his breakfasts with Seneca.
+Born in the United States, he currently lives in Sarajevo with his wife and son.